kanidm/kanidm/DEVELOPER_README.md

 vcpkg install openssl:x64-windows-static-md
 ```

+There's a powershell script in the root directory of the repository which, in concert with `openssl` will generate a config file and certs for testing.

 ### Get Involved

 To get started, you'll need to fork or branch, and we'll merge based on pull